sissijs/smolyaml/README.md

 An `npm install yaml` weighs about 100kb of minified JavaScript.

-This static site generator project tries to be as minimalistic as possible, but depends on YAML for parsing frontmatter, which is a block of meta data in template files.
+SmolYAML is used in a static site generator that tries tries to be as minimalistic as possible.
+That static site generator depends on YAML for parsing frontmatter, a block of meta data in template files.
+But including the full YAML implementation would quite bloat it.

 SmolYAML tries to address that by implementing only a small subset of the specification.
-To be fair, an opinionated one that is (opinionatedly) considered good enough to parse frontmatter meta data.
+To be fair, it's an opinionated one that is (opinionatedly) considered good enough to parse frontmatter meta data.

 In roughly 2KB of minified JavaScript.